 Posted on 15 December 2019

-The longest UNFCCC COP session ever ended on Sunday 15 December with big emitting countries - like the United States, China, India, Japan, Brazil, Saudi Arabia and others - shirking their responsibility to reduce greenhouse gas emissions as they blocked progress in Madrid.
+, Spain (15 December 2019) - The longest UNFCCC COP session ever ended Sunday morning with big emitting countries - like the United States, China, India, Japan, Brazil, Saudi Arabia and others - shirking their responsibility to reduce greenhouse gas emissions as they blocked progress in Madrid.
 Despite heartfelt demands for action from vulnerable countries, civil society, and millions of young people around the world demanding immediate climate action, large polluters resisted all efforts to keep global warming below 1.5°C.

 Although described as the ‘ambition’ COP, what was evident in Madrid was a lack of political will to respond to the science at the necessary scale.
 Regressive governments put profit over the planetary crisis and the future of generations to come.
 With the exception of the European Union, the talks showed a complete lack of urgency to act from the big emitting countries.